duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 *You can see a walkthrough of [how to build the Hacker News Spice](http://docs.duckduckhack.com/walkthroughs/forum-lookup.html).*

-As you can see, a Spice Instant Answer has most of the action taking place on the frontend.
-The backend mainly decides *when* to trigger, and constructs the API call.
-The frontend *actually calls* the API, processes the results, and displays them to the user.
+As you can see, a Spice Instant Answer has most of the action taking place on the front end.
+The back end mainly decides *when* to trigger, and constructs the API call.
+The front end *actually calls* the API, processes the results, and displays them to the user.

 > Interesting side note: To protect users' privacy, the AJAX call is passed through a DuckDuckGo proxy server.
 That way, users' browsers never speaks to the third party directly.